smorad/um_cisc_7404/07_deep_value.typ

-= Deep Q Learning
+= Motivation
 ==
 After the homework and last lecture, you are experts in Q learning #pause

-You quickly trained a Q function to solve a task #pause
+In the homework, you trained a Q function to solve a task #pause

-Why introduce deep learning to Q learning? #pause
+*Question:* Why introduce deep learning to Q learning? #pause

+It is really a problem of *scale* #pause

+Deep RL can solve much bigger problems than normal RL #pause

-Consider an example problem
+Let me demonstrate this with an example problem

 ==
 *Example:* Learn a policy to pick up trash and put it in the bin #pause